Charlie Shaver is Chairman and Chief Executive Officer at Nouryon.

-Prior to joining Nouryon in 2018, Mr. Shaver served as Chairman and CEO of Axalta Coating Systems Ltd., a global coatings company.
-He was also an Operating Partner of private equity firms Golden Gate Capital and The Carlyle Group, as well as CEO and President of the TPC Group Inc. Mr. Shaver began his career with The Dow Chemical Company, where he held a series of operational, engineering and business positions from 1980 to 1996.
+Prior to Nouryon, he served as Chairman and CEO of Axalta Coating Systems Ltd., a global coatings company.
+He was also an Operating Partner of private equity firms Golden Gate Capital and The Carlyle Group, as well as CEO and President of the TPC Group Inc. He began his career with The Dow Chemical Company, where he held a series of operational, engineering and business positions from 1980 to 1996.

-Mr. Shaver is currently Chairman of the Board of U.S. Silica, a global industrial minerals and logistics leader, a member of the board of directors of Atotech, a specialty chemicals company, and a member of the board of directors of Nobian, Nouryon’s former Industrial Chemicals business.
+Mr. Shaver is currently Chairman of the Board of U.S. Silica (NYSE: SLCA), a global industrial minerals and logistics leader, and a member of the board of directors of Nobian, a privately held industrial chemicals business headquartered in Europe.
 He also serves as a mentor to veterans under a Nouryon partnership program with American Corporate Partners.
 In the past, he served on the boards of several public companies and industry organizations, including the American Chemistry Council and the American Coatings Association.

 Mr. Shaver has a B.S. in Chemical Engineering from Texas A&M University.